rmwtaylor22/ReliableFileTransfer/README.md

 ===================

 To overcome lost and out of sequence packets, we have implemented a method of sending the packets in order.
 A packet is sent and if the checksum and sequence number are correct, then a positive acknowledgment is sent and the next packet is sent.
 If the checksum or sequence number is incorrect, then a negative acknowledgment is sent back to the client; and the client re-sends the packet.
-If a negative acknowledgment is sent more than 5 times, then the whole process fails and an error message is sent.
+A timeout will also be implemented to catch a delay in the sending of packets due to a packet being dropped.
+If a packet is sent more than 5 times and still fails, then the whole process fails and an error message is sent.